 Hypatia Command Line Calculator

-While it offers advanced features that make it a powerful tool, it can be easily used for basic calculation purposes.
+While Hypatia offers advanced features that make it a powerful tool, it is also well suited for basic calculation purposes.

 The name Hypatia is a tribute to the mathematician, astronomer and philosopher Hypatia of Alexandria.
 For details about her, see en.wikipedia.org/wiki/Hypatia.

-Hypatia supports an unlimited number of named variables that you can save to disc in plain text format and re-import later, and allows you to easily define your own constants.
+Hypatia supports named variables that you can save to disc in plain text format and re-import later, and allows you to define your own constants and also your own routines.
 It can read data and calculations from plain text files, and can write input and results to a log file.

 Hypatia can be used in dialogue mode, which offers the full functionality, or in “command line calculation mode” for quick single calculations.

-To quit the program, use either the q, quit or exit command.
+To quit the program, use either the q, quit or exit command, or close the window.

-Hypatia does not touch the registry or in any other way modify the system.
+Hypatia does not touch the registry, nor does it in any other way modify the system.

-Hypatia is written in the Euphoria programming language, version 3.1.
-Euphoria is open source, and available at openeuphoria.org.
+Hypatia is written in the Phix programming language, which is based upon Euphoria.
+Phix is open source, and available at phix.x10.mx/.

 You can use the executable file freely.
 Regarding the source files, please note the following terms of license:

-1. You may use the Hypatia source files to create executable files for different operating systems (Linux, Unix).
+1. You may use the Hypatia source files to create executable files for different operating systems.

-2. You may modify the source files according to your personal needs, and create executable files from these modified source files, as long as you do not remove the original copyright note that is displayed with the -? command line option and the ? command, and add a note stating that this is a version modified by you.
+2. You may modify the source files and create executable files from these modified source files, as long as you keep the original copyright note that is displayed with the -? command line option and the ? command, and add a note stating that this is a version modified by you.

 3. You must not use the modified or unmodified source files commercially without the author’s consent.